USU 1320: History and Civilization

-By the time the next series of pharaohs held the throne—Horemheb (1323-1295 BCE) and the Ramessids, a dynasty which included the famous Ramses II—Amarna had been abandoned and destroyed, along with the memory of Akhenaten's religion in the general conscience of the ancient Egyptian public.
+By the time the next series of pharaohs held the throne—Horemheb (1323-1295 BCE) and the Ramessids, a dynasty that included the famous Ramses II—the site near Amarna had been abandoned and destroyed, along with the memory of Akhenaten's religion in the general conscience of the ancient Egyptian public.
 This deliberate attempt to eradicate all reference in the Egyptian record to the Amarna period was nearly successful, but not quite.

 We do know about Akhenaten, in fact, probably quite a bit more than the ancient Egyptians who lived even just a few generations after the monotheist's rule.
-In spite of the fact that virtually no reference remains in later historical records to Akhenaten's existence, or his immediate successors'—it's hard to find even hints of his religion in subsequent Egyptian culture—archaeology has brought Amarna culture back to light with astounding clarity and depth.
-As with Pompeii (see above, Section 1), because of its near-total obliteration more is now known about Akhenaten's regime than almost any other period during the New Kingdom of Egypt, a fact Ramses would, no doubt, not be very happy to hear.
+In spite of the fact that virtually no reference remains in later historical records to Akhenaten's existence, or that of his immediate successors'—it's hard to find even hints of his religion in subsequent Egyptian culture—archaeology has brought Amarna culture back to light with astounding clarity and depth.
+Just like Pompeii (see above, Section 1), because of its near-total obliteration more is now known about Akhenaten's regime than almost any other period during the New Kingdom of Egypt, a fact Ramses would, no doubt, not be very happy to learn.

-In order to build Akhenaten's city and shrines at such a breakneck speed, relatively small blocks were used, stones which are now called talatat—it's easier and faster to raise a structure by using many small pieces rather than a few large ones—and, to date, more than 45,000 talatat from Akhenaten's buildings have come to light.
+In order to build Akhenaten's city and shrines at such breakneck speed, relatively small blocks were used, stones which are now called talatat—it's easier and faster to raise a structure by using many small pieces rather than fewer large ones—and, to date, more than 45,000 talatat from Akhenaten's buildings have come to light.
 Indeed, so many have been recovered that today talatat can be found in museums around the world and are a regular item sold on the black market.
 But small-sized blocks are also easy to deconstruct.
-One of the reasons the Great Pyramid still stands is the enormous size of the individual stones used to build it, and for that reason it couldn't be rapidly demolished the way Amarna culture was.
+One of the reasons the Great Pyramid still stands is the enormous size of the individual stones used to build it, and in part because of that it couldn't be rapidly demolished the way Amarna culture was.
 It's often the case that what goes up fast comes down the same way.

-Other factors played a role in the ready destruction—and preservation!—of Akhenaten's city.
-The demolitionists who sought to obliterate any memory of Akhenaten by eradicating all traces of Amarna culture used the talatat, the very sinew of Akhetaten, as fill in their own construction projects.
+Other factors played a role in the ready destruction—and preservation!—of Akhenaten's city and religion.
+The demolitionists who sought to obliterate any memory of Akhenaten by eradicating all traces of Amarna culture used his talatat, as fill in their own construction projects.
 But by hiding the talatat within the body of other buildings, they inadvertently protected and preserved them for modern archaeologists to find.
-Because of that, much of Akhenaten's capital, its architecture and artwork can be reconstructed.
-So in this case, what goes down easily comes back up the same way, too.
+Because of that, much of Akhenaten's architecture and artwork can be reconstructed.
+So it also works the other way around: what goes down easily comes back up the same way, too.

 And there's a good reason people had never attempted to settle this area before.
-Its location is in the desert, a place where it's virtually impossible to feed and house a self-sustaining populace of any real size—certainly not one large enough to govern a nation like ancient Egypt—so, maintaining the army of bureaucrats and office-workers needed to run Akhenaten's realm depended on the collection of taxes and importation of food stuffs, an expensive and labor-intensive investment of resources.
-But Akhenaten did not have to worry about that.
+Its location is near the desert, a place where it's virtually impossible to feed and house a self-sustaining populace of any real size—certainly not one large enough to govern a nation like ancient Egypt—so, maintaining the army of bureaucrats and office-workers needed to run Akhenaten's realm depended on the collection of taxes and importation of food stuffs, an expensive and labor-intensive investment of resources.
+But Akhenaten didn't have to worry about that.
 He was the pharaoh, both god and king, and as long as he lived, his will was law.
-If he wanted to build a capital in the desert, city hall followed.
+If he wanted to build a castle in the sand, city hall followed.

 How that obsession developed and, in general, the path which led to this point in his career are not difficult to reconstruct, either.
-Although in the earliest stages of Akhenaten's life few overt signs of the religious revolution looming on the horizon emerge, there are several significant hints as to the radical changes about to unfold across Egypt.
+Although the earliest stages of Akhenaten's life reveal few overt signs of the religious revolution on the horizon, there are several significant hints as to the radical changes about to sunburn Egypt.
 Even if the clarity of hindsight sometimes makes things look predictable when they're not, these omens are truly telling.

-The second son of Amunhotep III, Akhenaten was still called Amunhotep (IV) when he succeeded his father to the throne in 1352 BCE.
-By all appearances, it was a smooth transition of power and, even though he had not always been the heir apparent—his older brother had been groomed for the kingship but had died several years earlier—the young Akhenaten was not unprepared to wield the whip-and-flail because most likely he served as co-regent toward the end of his father's reign.
-To judge from his last portraits, Amunhotep III suffered a lingering malady of some sort which slowly killed him, so it would make sense that, as his health declined, he handed the reins of government to his chosen successor, even if one chosen largely by default.
+The second son of Amunhotep III, Akhenaten was still called Amunhotep when he succeeded his father to the throne in 1352 BCE.
+By all appearances, it was a smooth transition of power and, even though he had not always been the heir apparent—his older brother had been groomed for the kingship but had died several years earlier—the young Akhenaten was not unprepared to wield the crook-and-flail because, to judge from his last portraits, his father suffered a lingering malady of some sort which slowly killed him, so it would make sense that, as his health declined, he handed at least some of the reins of government to his chosen successor, even if one chosen largely by default.
 None of that, however, would have helped Akhenaten feel part of or indebted to the traditional structures of Egyptian government and religion in the day.

 Almost as soon as Akhenaten became the sole ruler of Egypt, he began to alter the traditional presentation of the pharaoh and the ways state business was conducted.
 For instance, he took on a new title, "Prophet of Ra-Horakhte" ("Ra of the Horizon")—note no Amun, the god of mysteries and hidden truth whose name appears in so many Egyptian appellations, e.g. Amunhotep and Tutankhamun—"Prophet of Ra-Horakhte" hints at a certain degree of dissatisfaction with conventional religion, especially since by Akhenaten's day Amun had long been seen as the central deity in the extensive pantheon of Egyptian gods whose center of worship was Thebes, the capital city of Egypt.
-In no time, Akhenaten would change all that.
+But soon a new day would dawn and Akhenaten would change all that.

 Indeed, a letter found among the remains of Akhetaten confirms exactly this.
 Writing to Akhenaten, the Assyrian king complains that the emissaries he sent to Egypt nearly died of sunstroke when they were attending some royal ceremony at the pharaoh's capital:

 But Akhenaten's movement entailed features far stranger than anything which had happened in the Old Kingdom.
-In fact, it looked backwards less than forward in time, at least inasmuch as the new religion prefigured a very different conception of godhead.
-As such, the aten is typically portrayed without human or animal attributes, in strong contrast to standard Egyptian practice.
-The goddess Isis, for instance, is frequently shown as part-woman, part-cow, and the face of her deceased husband Osiris is sometimes painted green to demonstrate that he represents the rebirth of vegetation in the spring.
-But unlike either of them, Akhenaten's aten is the font of all being, which means by nature he cannot be restricted in form, and is thus almost always presented as the aptly universal and geometric solar circle.
-The little hands attached to his sun-rays were a concession, no doubt, to popular taste.
+In fact, it looked forward more than backwards in time, at least inasmuch as the new religion prefigured a very different conception of godhead.
+Though the aten is sometimes depicted as having human or animal attributes, their frequent absence stands in strong contrast to standard Egyptian practice.
+The goddess Isis, for instance, is often shown as part-woman, part-cow, and the face of her deceased husband Osiris is sometimes painted green to demonstrate that he represents the rebirth of vegetation in the spring.
+But unlike either of them, Akhenaten's aten is the font of all being, which means by nature he cannot be restricted in form, and thus is almost always presented as the aptly universal and geometric solar circle.
+The little hands attached to his sun-rays run counter to this perception of the god and are, no doubt, a reflection of convention and popular taste.